Monday, July 8, 2024

 _ = 4 := by norm_num

-There's nothing structually different about this proof.
-The second hypothesis, the proof objective, and one of the lines in the proof body now use an inequality rather than an equality =.
+The second hypothesis, the proof objective, and one of the lines in the proof body uses an inequality rather than an equality =.
+Aside from that, there's nothing structurally different about this proof.

 Easy Exercise